martinpeck/martinpeck.github.io/_posts/2022-02-03-lets-rewrite-everything.markdown

 I'm sure there are plenty of other good reasons for rewrites, but in all cases it make sense to keep in mind the **Cost** of a rewrite.

 - What else would you, and your team, be doing if they weren't rewriting things?
-What new features are your *not* delivering?
+What new features are you *not* delivering?
 - How much does this change actually cost?
 In a large company, you might forget about the financial costs, but they're there.
 In smaller companies your rewrite will have a significant impact on ROI.

 ## How to Discuss your Rewrite